Materials @ apl

 12. Public meeting roomsYou may reserve the use of any of our three large meeting rooms.
 Contact (309)697-3822 ext.
 15 for the Meeting Room Policy brochure and application form or to reserve a meeting room.
 You may also view and print the meeting room policy from the following link -.
 [Meeting Room Policy and Application].

 - The Library also offers three small study rooms, that may also be reserved for small meetings (4 people or less).
-Contact the Information Desk for details at (309) 697-3822 x13.
+Contact the Reference Desk for details at (309) 697-3822 x13.